ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

 - TypeSpec - https://typespec.io/
     - API and schema description language
     - can compile it to a OpenApi spec, or json schema spec, or protobuf spec
+- SPA - single page application - complex javascript apps that fully manage HTML/CSS
+    - generally one big js asset loads and it loads all HTML/CSS and multimedia via js
+    - breaks REST, dynamically rewrites all or parts of the DOM
+- PWA - progressive web apps - websites that can act like native apps
+    - chromium has best support, firefox adding it back in(circa 2025), safari limited support
+    - has service workers

 ## DATA FORMATS
 ### TEXT